qwertie/home/misc/Atlas-Shrugged-summary.md

 Midas Mulligan is planning future investments.
 Ragnar Danneskjöld reads Aristotle while Kay Ludlow puts on makeup.
 Francisco is designing a smelter as Rearden and Wyatt sit by his fireplace.

-> "John will design the new locomotives, " Rearden was saying, "and Dagny will run the first railroad between New York and Philadelphia. [...]
+> "John will design the new locomotives," Rearden was saying, "and Dagny will run the first railroad between New York and Philadelphia. [...]
 She will probably try to take the shirt off my back with the freight rates she's going to charge, but— I'll be able to meet them."

 On the highest ledge of a nearby mountain, Dagny's hand rests on Galt's shoulder, their hair blowing in the wind.